Obscuretone/obscuretone.github.io/public/posts/en/legacy.md

 Not morally.
 Not politically.
 Technically.

-There should be no unresolved symbol called "jurisdiction."
-No duplicate owner for "housing" unless the handoff is explicit.
-No circular dependency where one government funds what another must deliver while a third controls the zoning and everyone gets to blame everyone else.
-No unreachable branch where a right exists but no process can enforce it.
-No silent exception where a minister can route around the stated policy because the real authority lives in a regulation, memo, convention, or funding agreement.
+A useful model would expose unresolved questions of jurisdiction, duplicate ownership, circular dependencies, unenforceable rights, and exceptions hidden in regulations, policies, conventions, or funding agreements.
+Concurrent authority may be intentional, but its handoffs should be visible.

 Of course, law will never compile as cleanly as software.

 Natural language is fuzzy on purpose.
 Courts need interpretive room.
 Legislatures need political compromise.
 Facts are messy.
 Human systems need discretion.

-But the gap between source law and compiled law is an exploitable surface.
+But the gap between source law and operational law creates room for strategic use, mistakes, and accountability failures.

-Just like code.

 If the statute says one thing, the regulation narrows it, the form implements a third version, the department follows an internal policy, and the court interprets the whole stack years later, the person subject to the system is not living under the source law.

 They are living under the compiled law.

-That difference can be exploited.

-Governments exploit it when they announce broad rights and bury the constraints in process.

-Companies exploit it when regulatory language leaves ambiguity around classification, liability, disclosure, or enforcement.

-Wealthy people exploit it when compliance becomes a search problem and lawyers can find the branch where the ordinary rule does not apply.

-Bad institutions exploit it when responsibility is split across jurisdictions so cleanly that no one is responsible in the compiled output.
+The difference matters whenever a broad statutory promise is narrowed by process, regulatory ambiguity changes private behaviour, access to legal expertise determines who can find an exception, or responsibility is divided so thoroughly that no institution owns the outcome.

 Citizens experience compiler errors as bureaucracy.